23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

 By itself, JavaScript does not have the capability to create a bot that is integrated with Discord.
 This requires the use of libraries and modules that we will have to install on top  of our project.

 First, go back to the terminal, and type in `npm install nodemon discord.js discord-api-types`.
-This will install three libraries, `nodemon`, which we will use to run the bot, `discord.js` and `discord-api-types`. `discord.js` is a library built off of Discord's Application Programming Interface, or API.
-It allows you to get and send data directly via Discord.
-This is an incredibly powerful feature, and makes your job os creating a bot much easier. `discord-api-types` is an extension of `discord.js` that allows you to create custom scripts and commands for Discord applications.
+This will install three libraries, `nodemon`, which we will use to run the bot, `discord.js` and `discord-api-types`. `discord.js` is a library built off of Discord's API.
+This allows you to get and send data directly via Discord, which is an incredibly powerful feature, and makes your job os creating a bot much easier. `discord-api-types` is an extension of `discord.js` that allows you to create custom scripts and commands for Discord applications.
 We will use this library later to write some basic commands for the bot.

 Open the `app.js` file, and at the top, write: